namolite/namolite/README.md

 ## Namo's info
 Greetings! im lil adorable nekomimi, have such catears and a tail, living in a carton nya.
-Junior UI / UX dev dev, skilled JVM, py & JS / TS
+Junior UI / UX dev, skilled kotlin, py & JS / TS

 learning nlp nya.